 If the doggie status-quo hasn't changed much in your home for a while, you might be wondering what to expect when puppies and older dogs get together.

 Or maybe your senior dog is your first dog, and you've never tried to 'blend' a canine family before.

-Either way, there are bound to be times when you wonder
+Either way, there are bound to be times when you wonder, "Is this behavior normal?"

-So, here are some of the things you're likely to see, and a rough guide as to whether they're normal, or something you need to handle.
+So, here are some of the things you're likely to see, and a rough guide as to whether they're normal, or something you need to get help with.